LORD-MicroStrain/mip_sdk/examples/c/7_series/threading/README.md

 - **Update Function**: Context-aware device state updates
 - **Stress Testing**: Rapid command execution to test thread safety

-## Usage

-1. Connect your 7-series device to the specified serial port
-2. Update the `PORT_NAME` constant if using a different port
-3. Set `USE_THREADS` to `true` to enable threading (default)
-4. Compile and run the example
-5. The program will:
-    - Initialize the device and threading infrastructure
-    - Start a dedicated data collection thread
-    - Execute stress testing with rapid ping commands
-    - Display received packet information
-    - Perform thread cleanup and exit

 ## Error Handling

 The example includes comprehensive error handling with: